Nature of the magnetic moment of cobalt in ordered FeCo alloy: Conclusion

-A.G. acknowledges EUSpec COST Action and the Competitiveness Enhancement Program - CEP 3.1.1.2.$\Gamma$-17.
+\ack A.G. acknowledges A. I. Poteryaev and A. S. Belozerov for fruitful discussions, EUSpec COST Action and the Competitiveness Enhancement Program - CEP 3.1.1.2.$\Gamma$-17.
 The work is supported by the Swedish Research Council (VR) and Swedish Foundation for International Cooperation in Research and Higher Education (STINT).
 The computer simulations are performed on computational resources provided by NSC allocated by the Swedish National Infrastructure for Computing (SNIC).